FAQ: Frequently Asked Questions

 - 1/48 Scale On Hub 4 Blade, 4 Units - please order 2 kits of 4 Blade, 2 Units instead.

 - 1/72 Scale On Hub 4 Blade, 4 Units - please order 2 kits of 4 Blade, 2 Units instead.

 Q: How much is shipping?

 A: Shipping is automatically added to orders at checkout.
-If you have a larger order, contact me.
+If you have a large order, contact me.

 Orders within the US which include more than 4 items may require postage in addition to that charged at checkout, in which case I will contact you.

-If your International order includes more than 4 items, I will contact you, as the postage at checkout will be Insufficient to cover the actual postage.
+If your International order includes more than 4 items, the postage at checkout will be Insufficient to cover the actual postage.
+I will contact you.